 “Easy choices, hard life.
 Hard choices, easy life.”

-Make the hard choices now to make the rest of your life so so much easier and happier.
+Make the hard choices now to make the rest of your life so so much easier and happier in the long run.

 “A fit body, a calm mind, a house full of love.
 These things cannot be bought — they must be earned.”